Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 It will also create a `node_modules` directory in the root of your working tree, containing [origami-build-tools](https://github.com/Financial-Times/origami-build-tools) and [gulp](http://gulpjs.com), which is all you need to run the build process.

-If  a permissions error comes up, please refer to our [Troubleshoot guide](http://bit.ly/obt-troubleshoot) to fix them.
+If a permissions error comes up, please refer to our [Troubleshooting guide](http://bit.ly/obt-troubleshoot) to fix it.

 Now bundle it all together.
 This is done in one of two ways depending on whether you are using Gulp or not.